Think like a software tester.

 • Quality Software Management, Volume 1: Systems Thinking [Gerry Weinberg 1992].

 I also suggest reading articles and books about software testing.
-See Software Testing Books recommendations page on extremesoftwaretesting.com.
+See "Software Testing Books" recommendation page atextremesoftwaretesting.com.

 Suggested training

-• Training on Problem Solving, Brainstorming and lateral thinking skills
+• Training on problem solving, brainstorming and lateral thinking skills

 • Training on observation, thinking and investigation skills